diffblue/gitlab/doc/architecture/blueprints/ci_scale/index.md

 bytes long, however we have not migrated primary keys for `ci_builds` table to `bigint` yet.

-In early 2021 we had estimated that will run out of the capacity of the integer type to store primary keys in `ci_builds` table before December 2021.
+In early 2021 we had estimated that would run out of the capacity of the integer type to store primary keys in `ci_builds` table before December 2021.
 If it had happened without a viable workaround or an emergency plan, GitLab.com would go down. `ci_builds` was just one of many tables that were running out of the